DhruvDua1105/Lichess-Frontend/README.md

-# Getting Started with Create React App
+# Lichess Frontend React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Connection with FastAPI backend

+Make sure that the backend is serving on port http://127.0.0.1:8000/

 ## Available Scripts